 The importance of laws and rules, whether they are those that govern the class, the school or the country, are consistently reinforced throughout regular school days.
 As a school, we recognise our chances of success and happiness, both in school and in the future, depend considerably upon the ability to demonstrate self-control and to make responsible choices regarding behaviour.
 From a very early age, we all make choices about our behaviour, understanding the differences between right and wrong.
 Our system for behaviour revolves around three simple rules: Be Ready, Be Respectful and Be Safe..
 These rules, detailed in our Behaviour Policy, are explored in greater depth in assemblies, class PSHE lessons and day-to-day interactions.

 To ensure a positive learning environment, we recognise that all members of the school must accept responsibility for their own behaviour and for correcting misbehaviour.
 For this to work, there has to be cooperation, communication and consistency for pupils, parents, staff and Governors.
 All are helped to distinguish right from wrong and are actively encouraged to be aware of the choices they make and the consequence of those choices.
 All are helped to respect the law.
 They are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 All are helped to understand that living under the rule of law protects individuals.

 Good behaviour is actively sought by each member of the school.
-Achievement in learning and behaviour is celebrated in class, with parents, through the Marvellous Me App, and recognised during Celebration Assemblies.
+Achievement in learning and behaviour is celebrated in class, with parents, through the SeeSaw App, and recognised during Celebration Assemblies.

 Within school, all in our learning community are actively encouraged, and given the freedom to make choices, knowing that they are in a safe and supportive environment.
 As a school, we educate and provide boundaries for everyone at The Ferns to make choices safely, through the provision of a safe environment, a planned curriculum and an empowering education: